 How High Are Spirits Taxes in Your State?

 Data for this map comes from the Distilled Spirits Council of the United States.
-To allow for comparability across states, they use a methodology that calculates implied excise tax rates in those states with government monopoly sales.
+To allow for comparability across states, the Council uses a methodology that calculates implied excise tax rates in those states with government monopoly sales.